232 FW 5, Appendix 2, Training Plan for Ascertainment Biologist

 Originating Office: National Conservation Training Center

-1.1 Phase I - Entry Level Work Assignments.
+2.1 Phase I - Entry Level Work Assignments.
 This phase covers the first six months in the Regional Office.
-It alternates assignments between appraisal and realty management activities and includes field trips to a refuge and/or hatchery.
 Its principal elements are:

-1.2 Phase II - Headquarters Orientation.
-This phase lasts 3 or 4 days and consists of the following elements:
+2.2 Phase II - Washington Office Orientation.
+This phase lasts 3 or 4 days, and consists of the following elements:

 A. Organization and Functions of the Service